peterdri/ece-communications-labs/_ece350/lab4/FLEX-sync.md

 - Download [this data file](./data/FLEX_bits.wav).
 It is already demodulated for you.

 - Create a new flowgraph, and use a *WAV File Source* along with a *QT GUI Time Sink* to view the demodulated FSK.
 You should now see what looks like a digital waveform as shown.
-  > Note: the WAV file was recorded at 48 kHz.
+{% include alert.html title="Note" content="The WAV file was recorded at 48 kHz." %}

     ![flex_bits.png](./figures/flex_bits.png)<br>
     __*Demodulated FLEX signal*__